 Antispyware Pro 2012 DescriptionType: Adware

-ESG security researchers classify Antispyware Pro 2012 as a rogue security program.
+ESG security researchers classify Antispyware Pro 2012 as a rogue security program and another member of the FakeRean family.
 Rogue anti-virus or anti-malware applications are among the most common kinds of malware infections.
 They are designed to steal money from inexperienced computer users by pretending to be legitimate security programs and convincing the victim to purchase Antispyware Pro 2012's nonexistent full version.
 Most Antispyware Pro 2012 infections are installed on a victim's computer system without that computer user's knowledge.
 However, ESG security analysts have observed that Antispyware Pro 2012 is also often installed through fake online malware scans that prompt the victim to download and install this fake security program.
 However, computer users that do this do it without fully realizing that Antispyware Pro 2012 has no real anti-malware capabilities.
 In fact, if computer users were aware of the extent of Antispyware Pro 2012's intrusive behavior they would definitely not install this fake security program.

 Why You Should Avoid Installing Antispyware Pro 2012 on Your Computer System